Nicolle Wallace: McCain 2008 presidential campaign

-Other work
+Media career

 White House novel series

 She is the author of the 2010 novel Eighteen Acres (a reference to the 18 acres on which the White House complex sits), a fictional narrative about three powerful women at the top of their careers: the first female U.S. president (named Charlotte Kramer), her chief of staff, and a White House correspondent.
 Wallace said, "It's my best attempt at a story that I hope people will pick up and read and enjoy and maybe feel like they're getting to see what it's really like in the White House in this entirely fictional story."

-Patrick Anderson of The Washington Post wrote, "To say that Nicolle Wallace's 'Eighteen Acres' is one of the best novels I've read about life in the White House may be faint praise—there haven't been many good ones—but her book is both an enjoyable read and a serious look at what high-level political pressures do to people."
+Patrick Anderson of The Washington Post wrote, "To say that Nicolle Wallace's Eighteen Acres is one of the best novels I've read about life in the White House may be faint praise—there haven't been many good ones—but her book is both an enjoyable read and a serious look at what high-level political pressures do to people."
 Craig Wilson of USA Today wrote, "Nicolle Wallace actually knows what she's talking about" and Ashley Parker of The New York Times called the book "an engaging, easy read."
 TV personalities, such as George Stephanopoulos, Rachel Maddow, John King, and Andrea Mitchell, also praised Eighteen Acres.
 In September 2011, Wallace published the sequel to Eighteen Acres, It's Classified, about a fictional presidential campaign troubled by a mentally ill vice presidential candidate.
 Wallace said the premise was inspired by her experience as a senior adviser to the McCain/Palin campaign.
 Her third novel, Madam President, was released in April 2015.